dominiksaul/HEIG-VD-CLD-Labo/Labo04/003_DataStorePeformances.md

   ```
   //TODO
-  The algorithm can be broken in two ways: it doesn't scale up correctly or doesn't scale down when needed.
+  The algorithm can have two problems: scaling up and scaling down unproperly.

+  To check the former, we can use the following:
+  - Checking latency measurement in the console: Servers overload when receiving a huge unexpected amount of requests.
+Consequently slowing down the response time and increasing latency.
-  To test that it scales up correctly we can stress test our service and monitor that the number of the instances increases.
+  - We can also actively test by stress testing our service and monitor the number of instances increases.

+  To check the latter:
+  - Keeping an eye on the amount of incoming requests and the number of instances: If we notice a consequent decrease of incoming request while the number of instances remain high and do not appear to decrease, we have to investigate why the algorithmn isn't terminating instances.
-  To test the downscaling we can stop this stress testing and check that the number of instances is reduced back to 1 or 0.
+  - Stopping our previous stress test and check that the number of instances is reduced back to 1 or 0.
   ```

 ## Troubleshooting